metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 - `Send Messages` - for logging
 - `Manage Channels` - for creating new zone voice-channels as necessary

-Then go to the generated Oauth2 URL and add the bot to your server.
+Then copy the generated Oauth2 URL and **paste it into an open browser window** to add the bot to your server.

 ![](oauth2.png)